 Our goal is to gather data for research and conservation focused on nesting birds.
 By contributing data to NestWatch, you are leaving a lasting legacy.
 Your financial support, of any amount, will also help us expand the program and reach even more potential participants.
 Your gift to NestWatch will further our work to capture historic nesting data through our bulk import tool, strengthen our youth learning initiatives, and extend our geographic reach.
 Thank you for your support!
-You can donate online here: https://goo.gl/MTkD03.
+You can donate online at goo.gl/MTkD03.
+HOTO BY VALERIE BALDWIN estWatchers often ask, "Was it a good year for bluebirds?"
+Answering questions like this would not be possible without the power of citizen science.
+Thanks to thousands of NestWatchers throughout the years, we were able to use more than 85,000 nest records to compare trends for all three species of bluebird across their ranges.